x509-hbs/draft-x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 The structure is encoded as defined above.
 If present, the "publicKey" field will hold the encoded key as defined in {{sec-pub-keys}}.

-The raw octet string represenation of a SLH-DSA is encoded directly into the PrivateKey OCTET STRING without any additional wrapping when used in the OneAsymmetricKey type.
+The raw octet string representation of a SLH-DSA is encoded directly into the PrivateKey OCTET STRING without any additional wrapping when used in the OneAsymmetricKey type.

 The following is an example of a private key encoded using the textual encoding defined in {{!RFC7468}}.